jokoho48/ArmaWatchdogs/README.md

  - create `.env` from `.env.Example` and Modify settings to your liking
  - Setup Test Missions with init.sqf and mission.sqm
  - Create Autotest.cfg file and enter wanted test missions
+ - Set Screenshot folder Maximum size in Profile to the amount you think you need https://community.bistudio.com/wiki/screenshot
  - Run `node ./index.js` to execute system

  ## Settings
  `.env`